-St. Josemaria Escriva once wrote, “Don’t neglect your spiritual reading. —Reading has made many saints.”
+St. Josemaria Escriva once wrote, “Don’t neglect your spiritual reading—Reading has made many saints.”
 He makes a great point: The annals of Church history are replete with saints who found Christ through stumbling across a great spiritual work.

 St. Bernard of Clairvaux said that “Spiritual reading and prayer are the arms by which hell is conquered and paradise won,” while St. Augustine said, “He who wishes often to be with God ought to pray frequently and read pious books.”

 A saintly life is not just for adults.
 Children are part of the Body of Christ too, and can have a spiritual life just as rich and meaningful as ours.

 I want to prepare him well.
 I want to guide him to have a deep and lively interior life, filled with devotion to Christ and love for holy things.

 But I have been pondering how I can help him to encounter Christ in his own independent reading.
 How can I provide my child with “spiritual reading” that educates him about Christ and nurtures his growing faith, but is also appropriate to his age?

 I asked other Catholic parents and friends, and together we came up with this list of engaging “living books” that encourage a child’s life of faith.
 They’re books children can read on their own that will help them prepare for First Communion, learn about their faith, and grow closer to Jesus.

 If you’re looking for something similar for the children in your life, check out these 10 books of “spiritual reading” for children.

 1Patron Saint of First Communicants: The Story of Blessed Imelda Lambertini